Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: Numerical Results and Discussion

 Given the quark composition of $\eta_s$ and $\phi$ mesons, both the soft and hard parts of the transition form factors for $B\to\eta_s$ and $B\to\phi$ are set to zero.

 Regarding the soft production form factors and color-octet parameters, their inherent nonperturbative character obstructs the determination of these values through theoretical calculations.
 Consequently, these soft parameters are obtained by fitting experimental data.
-In this study, the Chi-square analysis is utilized to estimate these parameters.
-The Chi-square statistic is defined as follows
+In this study, the chi-square analysis is utilized to estimate these parameters.
+The chi-square statistic is defined as follows

-where $\mu_i$ stands for the theoretical prediction for the $i$-th observable and $y_i$ denotes the corresponding experimental central value, accompanied by the standard deviation $\sigma_i$.
+where $\mu_i$ stands for the theoretical result for the $i$-th observable, $y_i$ the corresponding experimental central value, and $\sigma_i$ the standard deviation of experimental data.
 The summation over the index $i$ includes all branching ratios and $CP$-violation parameters for the relevant decay channels.
-Conventionally, the Chi-square statistic is normalized by the degree of freedom to yield the reduced Chi-square statistic, defined as
+Conventionally, the chi-square statistic is normalized by the degree of freedom (d.o.f) to yield the reduced chi-square statistic, defined as

 where $N$ denotes the number of experimental observables and $k$ the number of soft parameters to be determined.
 By minimizing the $\chi^2_{\text{d.o.f}}$, the soft parameters are obtained.
-For the optimal fit, the reduced Chi-square is $\chi^2_{\text{d.o.f}}=62.4/(62-40)=2.8 $, and the corresponding parameters with the standard derivations are listed in Table~\ref{tab:fittedparam}.
+For the optimal fit, the reduced chi square is $\chi^2_{\text{d.o.f}}=62.4/(62-40)=2.8 $, and the corresponding parameters with the standard derivations are listed in Table~\ref{tab:fittedparam}.